LOOP BARCELONA 2018

 PRODUCE, PRODUCE, PRODUCE(D)

 For its 16th edition LOOP centres its focus on production and the relations between producers and products.
-The Fair will exhibit forty-two artists presented by a selected group of invited galleries and will host a compelling program of Talks to address the current debates of video production and reception.
 This year’s Festival will reach more than sixty locations throughout the city, transforming Barcelona in a vibrant community of video art lovers.

 Variously conjugated as manufacture, fabrication, assembly, staging and performance, the word production hints at a myriad of scenarios that, to different extents, all imply an active process of creation and a co-dependent relationship between the producer and the product.